KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

    > Feel free to choose different color if you'd like.
 You can always zoom in to have a closer look.
    > Check out [keyboard shortcuts](../../keyboard-shortcuts/) for `Zoom in` and `Zoom out` shortcuts.

-2. View your site in Chrome.
+2. View your site in **Chrome**.
 Do you see the color of your header change?

 3. Repeat step 1 and add the same color to `h2`.
 You'll add this right after your `h1` style.